The Importance of MRR for Subscription Businesses

 Remember, MRR can be influenced by three factors: new MRR, expansion MRR, and churn MRR.
 New MRR is the additional revenue new customers contribute to the top line.
 Expansion MRR is the additional MRR that results from cross-sells or upsells to existing customers.

-It’s crucial to avoid common mistakes and ensure accurate data inputs when calculating your Monthly Recurring Revenue (MRR) because it directly impacts your financial insights and decision-making processes.
+You must avoid common mistakes and ensure accurate data inputs when calculating MRR.
+This accuracy directly impacts your financial insights and decision-making processes.

 Common mistakes when calculating Monthly Recurring Revenue (MRR) include: